 Purposes requiring consent

 There are also other areas of processing undertaken where consent is required from you.
-Under UK GDPR, consent must be freely given, specific, you must be informed and a record must be made that you have given your consent, to confirm you have understood.
+Under UK GDPR, consent must be freely given, specific, you must be informed, and a record must be made that you have given your consent, to confirm you have understood.

 Patient and Public Involvement